-Completely cleaning everything off, Gabrielle started to trace the circlet on her index finger, once again reminiscing about her night in Thebes with her soul mate.
+Completely cleaning everything off, Gabrielle started using her thumb to trace the circlet on her index finger, once again reminiscing about her night in Thebes with her soul mate.

-Was are I could moan and scream loudly.
+That was all I could moan and scream loudly.
 A blast of stars filled the pitch blackness of my closed eyes.
 The liquid from my orgasm was being lavishly licked by Xena's tongue.
-It was my third climax of the night and I was highly sensitive.
+It was my third climax of the night and I became highly sensitive.
 I needed her constantly moving tongue to stop.

 "Please, Xena."
 I groan.

 "What's wrong?"
-Xena asked ceasing her ministrations.
-"Let me give you one more, and I'll stop, okay?"
+Xena asked, ceasing her ministrations.
+"Let me give you one more and I'll stop."

 Understanding my distress, Xena withdrew her digits from within me, causing me to yelp.
-Next, she brought the two fingers that was inside me, up to my lips, slipping them into my mouth.
-Maintaining eye contact, I sucked my essence off of her, sensuously.
+Next, she brought the two fingers that were inside me up to my lips, slipping them into my mouth.
+Maintaining eye contact, I sucked my essence off of her sensuously.
 I use to find the taste of myself a bit awkward, but now I loved to savor the sweet tangy nectar that secreted out of me, almost as much as she did.

-Still, I loved the taste of her even more, and as I gaze into her irises, I thought for a second that she would ride my face, like she sometimes do.
-Instead, she kissed her way up my body, and then plunged her tainted tongue onto mine, giving me another helping of tasting myself.
+Still, I loved the taste of her even more and as I gaze into her irises, I presumed for a second she would ride my face like she sometimes do.
+Instead, Xena kissed her way up my body and plunged her tainted tongue onto mine, giving me another helping of tasting myself.
 A soulful moan escaped one of us, but I didn't care who it came from, for if we kept kissing deeply as we were, I would soon do whatever she wanted me to.